chiptunecafe/GBS-Import/README.md

 # GBS-Import
-.gbs to .ftm converter for famitracker
+.gbs to .ftm converter for famitracker written by Slimeball.